 There are two types of booths available: Hotel Suite Exhibit and Conference Centre Showcase.
 Craft East Buyers’ Expo additionally has an emerging artist program for which participants must qualify; ask us for details.

-Details of what is included with each type of showcase opportunities is included in the Craft East Buyers’ Expo newsletters.
+Details of what is included with each type of showcase opportunities is included in the Craft East Buyers’ Expo newsletters or on the Project page.
 Sign Up today!